jrcooke1412/estOLS/README.md

 ## **Running estOLS natively:**

-To run the application, have the built application "estOLS" in a folder with your XMAT and yVEC files or have it installed in the bin directory.

-Navigate to the location of the data in your terminal window and run the following command without quotations:
+To run the application, navigate to the location of the data in your terminal window and run the following command without quotations:

-`./estOLS -x X.txt -y Y.txt -o beta.txt`
+`estOLS -x X.txt -y Y.txt -o beta.txt`

 where "X.txt" is the space or tab delimited X matrix text file, "Y.txt" is the Y vector in a text file, and "beta.txt" is the output file name.
 Examples of the input files can be found the the \examples directory in the estOLS program.